In any interior design scheme, mirrors are a secret weapon. Literally, countless options exist to improve your interior by decorating with mirrors.

 Like kitchens, stairways can be dark and feel cold.
 Encourage the spread of natural daylight by arranging different sized mirrors across the wall.
 You can even interject the occasional family photo.

 Heighten your sense of light by changing the pedant light for a chandelier.
-This is a fantastic idea for decorating with mirrors!

 A wall of wardrobes generally looks quite stark, even if they are painted in a neutral colour.
 A mirrored wardrobe helps to break up the monotone look.
 It will look lighter and almost feel like your in a high-end boutique.